olufemitestimony/summer-bootcamp_week1/PAT/README.md

-what is a personal access token ?
+  what is a Personal Access Token ?

+personal access token ia used gain permission to clone